 Setpoint #1 activates when the net weight is below an offset of 0 of the variable Cutoff1.
-It deactivates when the net weight is above an offset of 0 of the variable Cutoff1.
+It deactivates when the net weight is above an offset of 24 in addition to the variable Cutoff1.

 Setpoint #2 activates when the net weight is below 85% of the variable Cutoff2.
 It deactivates when the net weight is above 105% of the variable Cutoff2.